refined-bits/refinedbitspodcast.com/_posts/2015-02-14-at-the-hackathon.md

 There were a few projects we learned about later that we didn't get the chance to interview, but wanted to mention.

  * Phonics - A mother using her web and programming skills to help her children learn phonics.
- * Kinect face authentication - Using the Kinect's 3D face mapping feature to perform authentcation.
+ * Kinect face authentication - Using the Kinect's 3D face mapping feature to perform authentication.
  * Kinect game controller - Using your body as a gamepad via Kinect's sensors and keystroke simulation.
  * 3D web game - A 3D game using the [WebGL JavaScript API](http://en.wikipedia.org/wiki/WebGL).

 ### Closing thoughts (00:59:32)

-With hackathons, part of the idea is to get out there and try something new &mdash; to learn and experiment with a tool or language that you've had little to no experience with, so you can expand your horizons and be creative.
+With hackathons, part of the idea is to get out there and try something new &mdash; to learn and experiment with a tool or language that you haven't had a lot of experience with, so you can expand your horizons and be creative.
 However, we noticed that this idea might have been interpreted by many of the participants to mean "start with zero experience with your platform".
 While it is impressive to some degree to go from zero to a basic shopping list app in 24 hours, it's much more impressive to go from "I made a basic shopping list app once" to "I made an app that uses data gathered from various fitness and health APIs to help you build a personalized grocery list that focuses on maintaining a balanced diet".
 We all know that setting up a development environment takes time.
 There are always a series of small (or large) and very boring issues to work through &mdash; missing dependencies, something that needs to go in the `PATH`, the platform's little idiosyncrasies you're not used to.
 Those take time to hack and slash your way past, and they drain energy and creativity.
 We think the teams did a great job with what they all had, but we wonder what some of these projects would have looked like if the participants had done just a *Hello, World* in advance, so the path was clear to charge ahead the whole time.

 In summary, get all the boring stuff out of the way and spend as much time as you can during the hackathon being creative and learning.